rolling-scopes-school/tasks/tasks/connections/milestone_1.registration.md

 - first name field; It could be any of letters or spaces;
 - email field.
 With validation for the email type;
 - password field.
-With validation: minimum 8 symbols, 1 capital letter, 1 digit and 1 special
+With validation: minimum 8 symbols that include at least 1 capital letter, at least 1 digit and at least 1 special symbol.
-  symbol.

 **submit button**
 Triggers the process of registration.
 Any errors during the registration should be displayed to let